chaoss/community/chaoss-groups/local-chapters.md

 ## Whom to Contact?
 If you have any questions, suggestions or ideas, they are always welcome.
 Contact [Xiaoya Xia](https://github.com/xiaoya-yaya), the Community Lead on Slack or through email: xiaoyaxiaesther@gmail.com

+# CHAOSS LATAM
+Content will be added soon!

+# CHAOSS Eastern Europe
+Content will be added soon!